START offers a fully online, open enrollment Graduate Certificate in Terrorism Analysis through the University of Maryland's Graduate School.

 Q: Will I ever need to come to the University of Maryland Campus?

 A: No. The program is entirely online.
-Instructors often teach from locations all over the country.
+Instructors often teach from locations all over the country and are experienced distance learning educators.

 Q: Will I be required to buy books for the courses?